-Total Visa reviews show mixed feelings about using this card to rebuild*, but if you use it responsibly you’ll be able to graduate to a better option in no time.
+We don’t wholeheartedly recommend the Total Visa to rebuild* credit, but if you use it responsibly you’ll be able to graduate to a better option in no time.

 There’s very little chance that you’ll be denied for this credit card.
 It doesn’t have a minimum credit requirement and is available in most states, excluding New York and Wisconsin.

 If you’re dead set against opening a secured credit card, the Total Visa should at least get a glance from you.
 You won’t have to offer any cash to secure your credit limit—although the cash you’ll pay to cover the card’s fees will add up quickly, taking away a lot of the benefit from having an unsecured card.